 Vitamin B12 Deficiency Tests

-Here are the tests available, and how effective they are.
+So, how do you test for B12 deficiency properly?
+Here are all the tests available, and how effective they are.
+Let’s start with the most common B12 blood test:

-Serum Vitamin B12 Blood Test
+Total-B12 Blood Test

-- It’s possible that a person could be suffering from B12 deficiency even though his B12 blood test shows a very high number.
+It’s also possible that a person could be suffering from B12 deficiency even though his B12 blood test shows a very high number.
 Conditions such as liver disease or cell death (for example, due to cancer, which breaks down tissues), may release B12 back into the blood circulation, tricking the test into thinking B12 stores are large.

 - The typical B12 test uses a competitive binding luminescence assay.
 It gives false high results in 22-35% of patients, depending on the machine.